Joe Selenski: East Coast Hockey League (1988–1989)

-While in Carolina, Selenski coached several players who would reach the NHL in various capacities.
+While in Carolina, Selenski also coached several players who would reach the National Hockey League (NHL) in various capacities.
 Forward Bill Huard would later go on to play over 200 games in the NHL with five different teams.
-Scott Allen would later coach in the ECHL and AHL for 13 years before assuming the position of Assistant Coach for the New York Islanders at the start of the 2010-11 NHL season.
+Scott Allen would later coach in the East Coast Hockey League and American Hockey League for 13 years before assuming the position of Assistant Coach for the New York Islanders at the start of the 2010-11 NHL season.
 Goaltender Toby O'Brien would later become a scout supervisor for the New York Islanders' affiliates in Bridgeport and Utah.
-Allen and O'Brien would also go on to coach the Johnstown Chiefs, a team that Selenski coached during the team's inaugural 1987-88 season.
+Allen and O'Brien would also go on to coach the Johnstown Chiefs, a team that Selenski coached during the team's inaugural 1987–88 season.